KyleBoyer/homebridge-blaq/README.md

 <span align="center">

-# Homebridge Plugin for Konnected's GDO BlaQ
+# Homebridge Plugin for Konnected's GDO blaQ

 </span>

-Konnected's GDO BlaQ device is an interface to garage door openers from Liftmaster, Chamberlain, and others.
+Konnected's GDO blaQ device is an interface to garage door openers from Liftmaster, Chamberlain, and others.
-You can purchase a GDO BlaQ device here: [Konnected Store](https://konnected.io/KYLEBOYER)
+You can purchase a GDO blaQ device here: [Konnected Store](https://konnected.io/KYLEBOYER)

-This plugin enables the use of a GDO BlaQ device with Homebridge (and derivatives like HOOBS).
-It supports most of the same features available to the GDO BlaQ REST API.
+This plugin enables the use of a GDO blaQ device with Homebridge (and derivatives like HOOBS).
+It supports most of the same features available to the GDO blaQ REST API.
 This includes garage door/light/lock controls as well as some sensor data.
 The full list is below:

 * Garage Door Status/Control
 * Garage Light Status/Control